 We keep fresh water and bowls of dry kibble always available for them both in this room, and also on every floor of our house.
-I free-feed them dry food because since they’ve never known what it’s like to go hungry, none of them overeat so I have bowls of dry food on every floor along with water and they can go and eat anytime they want.
+I free-feed them dry food because since, because they’ve never known what it’s like to go hungry, none of them overeat.
+They get a grain-free kibble.
 I do also have a continuous water fountain (Amazon | Walmart) available for them in our mudroom but I keep it there only because it’s a tile floor so it’s easier to clean spills since Chai loves to play in the water stream with his little paws lol.

-The cardboard boxes and paper items in this room rotate all the time depending on what we have on hand at any time.
+The cardboard boxes and shipping paper items in this room rotate all the time depending on what we have on hand at any time.
 Whenever we get a delivery I put the boxes out for them to play with and if I notice a particular one they really love to play with, then I put it in their room until they get tired of it.
 This makes sure that they always have one thing in there that’s new and different and fun.

 Their “cat tree” was a DIY we built right after we adopted them out of lumber, plywood, and carpet.
 They love it and play/climb on it all the time and it’s a great place for them to scratch.
 If you’d rather buy one, here are some options: Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon.

 The metal tree collar (Home Depot) is something we actually never used for Christmas and I was originally intending to return it but Chai fell in LOVE with it so I gave it to them and he loves to sleep inside it.
 I think he feels like it’s his little castle.

 The closet in this room is Matcha’s favorite sleeping spot.
 I keep one door permanently shut to create a little nook and the other door open.
 Inside I have a decorative bowl she loved to sleep in as a kitten and still loves but she kinda can’t fit into it anymore because she’s a big kitty now so I also have a plastic storage bin with a blanket in the closet nook that she inevitably actually sleeps in after realizing the bowl isn’t comfy enough.
 She picked the storage bin herself from the basement.
 She just started sleeping in it so I gave it to her.
-But I leave both the bowl and bin for her because I know she loves them both.
+But I leave both the bowl and bin for her because I know she loves them.